 Remember the classic card game favorite, Go Fish?
 Use this twist on it to help your child learn her grammar terms in a fun way!
 Make grammar cards with adjectives, verbs, adverbs, and nouns written on them and find the matches.
 Your child will learn to recognize the different parts of speech, practice reading and writing, and have a great time doing it!

 - 50 index cards

 - Hand your child a pencil and a piece of scratch paper.
 Have him draw a line down the center, and across the center so the paper is divided into four rectangular sections.

 - Go over each grammatical term with your child.
-Remind him that a noun is a person, place or thing (dog, bone, sun), an adjective is a describing word (wet, sunny, silly), a verb is an action word (run, skip, walk), and an adverb is a word that describes a verb (quickly, slowly).
+Remind him that a noun is a person, place or thing (dog, bone, sun) and an adjective is a describing word (wet, sunny, silly), a verb is an action word (run, skip, walk), and an adverb is a word that describes a verb or adjective (quickly, slowly).

 - Write down 6 words under each section.
 When you've finished, there should be a total of 24 words on the paper.